pksebben/cheet/devlog.md

-# Cheat Sheet Dev Log

-How are we going to implement?

-Pandoc

-python to svg / raster / pdf

-drawing libs / simple text rendering.

-# Concepts

-Output to qwerty overlay?
-inkscape??

-rust ((resvg, piet))

-# FIXME
+# Cheet dev log

-Inputting a command with a trailing space crashes.
-This is not preferable behavior (encountered when entering fields in 'vi' mode)
+Saturday, July 16, 2022
+14:08:10:
+Cheet has undergone some pretty drastic changes since the old cli.
+There is now a fully functional web app, with only one feature from the 'old' cheet remaining (that of vim editing; it was too cool not to use).
+That said, I've archived the old version of cheet (parts of it, at least) in /old_cheet/ for posterity and because I want to reimplement a cli and compiling / desktop rendering at some point.

 # LOG

-## Saturday, June 11, 2022
+## Saturday, July 16, 2022

 BOOKMARK: ,./

 # TODO

-[ ] implement the new vim editing behavior
+[ ] polish on the vim editor
-[ ] implement EventSource
-[ ] browser display
-[ ] absolute pathing to screenshot output
-[ ] global config object
-[ ] directory structure / modularization
-[ ] data sources / apropos => cheets
+	[ ] fields should render in the same order all the time [ ]